DanielMarchand/progtech2/wiki/profiler.md

 Further information can be found in the [gcov documentation](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html).

-[lcov](http://ltp.sourceforge.net/coverage/lcov.php) is an extension to gcov, allowing the generation of pretty html output.
+[lcov](http://ltp.sourceforge.net/coverage/lcov.php) is an extension to gcov, enabling the generation of pretty HTML output.

 Having run the binary with the `--coverage` flag, we can create a trace file and and use it to build a html documentation: